joelsud18/data-analytics-power-bi-report202/README.md

 - subsidiary_material
     - data_model.png
     - customer_detail.png
+    - executive_summary.png

 ### Understanding the Files:
 - **data_analytics_report.pbix**: This is the Power BI file which contains the data models, queries and report with visuals.
 - **subsidiary_material**: This is a folder that contains subsidiary material such as .png screenshots of the data model or report.

 ## Project Documentation

+This section shows documentation of the steps and tasks undertaken to complete key milestones.
+Insignificant milestones that contained minimal or insiginficant tasks were excluded.

 ### Milestone 2:
 - Once the .pbix file was created, the first step was to import the 'Orders' fact table.
 This was imported from an Azure SQL database.
     - Confidential columns were deleted; Date columns were split between date and time and rows with missing values were removed.